MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 - Windows Server 2008 R2 SP1<sup>1,</sup><sup>2,</sup><sup>3</sup>

 - <sup>1</sup> This version of Windows has reached its end of support, and is now supported only in Azure virtual machines.
-- <sup>2</sup> This version of Windows doesn't support version 2.0.4 or later of the EXO V2 module.
+- <sup>2</sup> This version of Windows doesn't support version 2.0.4 or later of the Exchange Online PowerShell module.
 Only version 2.0.3 or earlier is supported.
 - <sup>3</sup> Windows PowerShell 5.1 on this version of Windows requires the .NET Framework 4.5 or later and the Windows Management Framework 5.1.
 For more information, see [Windows Management Framework 5.1](https://aka.ms/wmf5download).
 - <sup>4</sup> PowerShell 7 on this version of Windows requires the [Windows 10 Universal C Runtime (CRT)](https://www.microsoft.com/download/details.aspx?id=50410).

-### Prerequisites for the EXO V2 module
+### Prerequisites for the Exchange Online PowerShell module

 > [!NOTE]
 > The settings described in this section are required in all versions of PowerShell on all operating systems.